larsgr/parallel-computing-nmbu-workshop/README.md

 ## Parallel execution in R

 If you do a lot of heavy computation in R then it can be helpful to speed it up by running it in parallel on the Orion cluster.
-Here we will look at a few ways of achieving this.
+Here we will look at a some ways of achieving this.

 ### mclapply